McTavishLab/extensiphy/tutorial/command_line_tutorial.md

 /home/your_user_name/.bash_profile
 ```

 We were able to point to a file in a different directory by giving the computer the path to that file.
-This is probably one of the most important aspects of using command line.
+This is one of the most important aspects of using command line.
 When using a bioinformatics program (like Extensiphy), you will need to point your computer to various files and directories using this slash-directory-slash structure.

 Hopefully you can see how using this pathing information will relate to other command line programs that need to be passed the location of multiple files or directories and use multiple flags to describe the desired actions you wish that program to make.